 Research for a Safer Community

-As a pediatric trauma surgeon, Dr. Bindi Naik-Mathuria knows first-hand that firearm violence and accidental shootings are a major health problem in the U.S. and now the second leading cause of death in children.
+As a pediatric trauma surgeon, Dr. Bindi Naik-Mathuria knows first-hand that firearm violence and accidental shootings are a major health problem in the United States and now the second leading cause of death in children.
 She has been undertaking studies to understand the scope and dynamics of gun trauma, and through this research has been able to implement community-based programs that increase awareness and encourage behavioral changes that are making a difference.